marinebon/marinebon.github.io/README.md

 # website files are now in ./_site/
 # (these are not tracked by git (see ./.gitignore file))

+# this is a workaround for some wierdness
+rm -rf ./_theme/

+# switch git branches
 git checkout master
 git pull origin master